CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

     ![](../media/img91.png)

-39. Enter an example question such as `When will I receive the W2 form?`.
+41. Enter an example question such as `When will I receive the W2 form?`.
 The questions are now answered by the Copilot by searching a knowledge base.
 You can review this by navigating back to the command prompt and viewing the output.

+>**Note**: Copilot Chat may not respond with the exact output as shown in the screenshots.
+Following are the examples of what you'll most likely to see in this exercise, but the response may vary.

       ![](../media/img92.png)

       ![](../media/img93.png)

-40. Navigate back to **CMD** and stop the terminal by typing **ctrl + C**.
+42. Navigate back to **CMD** and stop the terminal by typing **ctrl + C**.

 ### Task 3: Deploy the HR/Payroll Copilot application to Azure